MoutonBinoclard/Super-Python-Calculator/README.md

     </a>
 </p>

-## Video tutorial, how to install and use the SPC (activate subtitle !!!)
+## Video tutorial, how to install and use the SPC (English subtitles available) (Just click the picture below)

 [![Watch the video](https://img.youtube.com/vi/NSysrF8z56c/maxresdefault.jpg)](https://youtu.be/NSysrF8z56c)